 - Foods frozen in paper or plastic can be defrosted in the package.
-Tightly closed packages should be slit, pierced or vented AFTER food has partially defrosted.
-Plastic storage containers should be at least partially uncovered. - Family-size, prepackaged frozen dinners can be defrosted and microwaved.
-If the food is in a foil container, transfer it to a microwave-safe dish. - Foods that spoil easily, such as milk, eggs, fish, stuffings, poultry and pork, should not be allowed to sit out for more than one hour after defrosting.
-Room temperature promotes the growth of harmful bacteria. - For more even defrosting of larger foods, such as beef, lamb and veal roasts, use Defrost. - Be sure large meats are completely defrosted before cooking. - When defrosted, food should be cool but softened in all areas.
+Closed packages should be slit, pierced or vented AFTER food has partially defrosted.
+Plastic storage containers should be partially uncovered. - Family-size, prepackaged frozen dinners can be defrosted and microwaved.
+If the food is in a foil container, transfer it to a microwave-safe dish. - Foods that spoil easily should not be allowed to sit out for more than one hour after defrosting.
+Room temperature promotes the growth of harmful bacteria. - When defrosted, food should be cool but softened in all areas.
 If still slightly icy, return to the microwave very briefly, or let it stand a few minutes.